Krachn/PortfolioAlt/doc/system_doc.md

 Again, Flask does all the heavy lifting here, and using the same method as for the normal pages we can specify what error calls what function:
 * `page_not_found(e)`: This function gets called when flask detects `404` error.
 Using the datalayer, Jinja2, and the `404.html` template this function returns a basic page informing the user that a `404` error occured.
 This function is called when the server can't find a page fitting the requested URL (`404`).
+* `internal_error(e)`: This function gets called when flask detects `500` error.
+Using the datalayer, Jinja2, and the `500.html` template this function returns a basic page informing the user that a `500` error occured.
+It also adds alot of usefull information to the logg to help with debuging.
+This function is called when there is an internal server error(`500`)

 The system was built to comply with this [system specification](https://www.ida.liu.se/~TDP003/current/resources/TDP003_systemspecifikation.pdf), and additionally, all functions in the data layer are documented very well.
 If you have any doubts what so ever, reading the documented code will be of great help to you.